RobinRosculete/Diabetes-Prediction/README.md

 ![Diabetes Prediction Data Correlation](https://github.com/RobinRosculete/Diabetes-Prediction/blob/main/img/Diabetes%20Data%20Correlation.png)

-## ALgorithm
+## Algorithm
 The Algorithm trained on the preprocessed data was a **Artificial Neural Network** consisting of 2 hidden layers with a total of 4,801 parameters.

 ## Resuts
 The outcomes of the neural network model showcase good levels of accuracy during both the training and testing phases.
 Notably, the testing phase resulted in an accuracy score of **83.12%**.
-The model was also evaluated using a cofusion matrix and classification report
+The model was also evaluated using a confusion matrix and classification report

 ![Diabetes Prediction Results](https://github.com/RobinRosculete/Diabetes-Prediction/blob/main/img/Diabetes%20Prediction%20Results.png)